 A plate of gritty determination and a side of optimism, please.

-I have a fast metabolism for producing stories that reflect what’s happening as well as enterprise journalism that can get conversations going about the issues, to learn why the story needs to be told now.
+I have a fast metabolism for producing stories that reflect what’s happening and enterprise journalism that can get conversations going about the issues to learn why the story needs to be told now.

-I’m able to develop a wide variety of sources from diverse communities by being present and involved.
+I can develop various sources from diverse communities by being present and involved.
 I use social media to connect with and engage audiences.

 Example of my inspiration for audio storytelling